mbensmida/sphinx-poc/docs/Manage-Sites.rst

 To use the **Fast Content Creator** portlet, you need to add it to a specific page first by dragging and dropping the Fast Content Creator portlet from **Page Editor** --> **Applications** --> Forms to the main pane.
-This can be done when :ref:`creating a new page <#PLFUserGuide.AdministeringeXoPlatform.ManagingPages.AddingNewPage>` or :ref:`editing an existing page <#PLFUserGuide.AdministeringeXoPlatform.ManagingPages.EditingPage>` or :ref:`editing the layout of a site <#PLFUserGuide.AdministeringeXoPlatform.ManagingSites.EditingSite.EditingLayout>`.
+This can be done when :ref:`creating a new page <ManagingPages.AddingNewPage>` or :ref:`editing an existing page <ManagingPages.EditingPage>` or :ref:`editing the layout of a site <EditingLayout>`.

 |image95|